Cuba’s Madres (y Padres) of Invention

 Our first stop is at the home of Gregorio Alfaro, who, like almost every man I meet in La Palma, is better known by his nickname—Nono, in this case.
 His wife, Olivia, seats us in the kitchen and serves us espresso, an almost universal experience when visiting Cuban homes.
 Behind us, a cement ramp leads up to Nono’s open carpentry workshop, where Nono is hunched over an electric saw, cutting a long piece of wood into a curved shape for the base of a rocking chair.

 After a few minutes, Nono takes a break and joins us at the kitchen table.
 He rests his left arm on the table, revealing a hand that is missing a thumb and two fingers, the result of two separate accidents.
-Now 78, he spent his early years working as a farmer and switched to constructions 30 years ago, building and maintaining the neighborhood clinics and homes used by doctors and nurses.
+Now 78, he spent his early years working as a farmer and switched to construction 30 years ago, building and maintaining the neighborhood clinics and homes used by doctors and nurses.
 After retiring 18 years ago, he got a contract to make tables and chairs for a government-owned company, and he uses the leftover wood scraps to make furniture that he sells inexpensively to friends and neighbors.

 There’s little that Nono can’t build.
 He spent three years building his family’s house, working on weekends and at the end of each workday.
 He built a circular table saw using the rebuilt engine of a water pump, its cutting surface fashioned from steel plates scrounged from a sugar-cane factory.
 He even made his own cement building blocks, pouring the mixture into homemade scrap-iron molds.
-Now he’s passing his wisdom onto his grand-daughter’s boyfriend, who he’s training as an apprentice.
+Now he’s passing his wisdom onto his granddaughter’s boyfriend, who he’s training as an apprentice.

 Nono’s approach to training is as simple as it comes.
-He’ll demonstrate how he does things, maybe offer a few words of explanation, then let you figure things out for yourself.
+He’ll demonstrate how he does things, maybe offer a few words of explanation, and then let you figure things out for yourself.
 “I became a construction worker and carpenter by watching,” he says.
 “I didn’t have a teacher but I watched and learned.
 When you see something you want to make, you keep trying.
 The first one might be so-so.
 The second will be better.”

 Nono’s daughter, Ana Luisa Alfaro Diaz, manages a small clothing factory and salesroom on the second story of a commercial building on La Palma’s main street.
 And she may have inherited her father’s no-nonsense creativity.
 Beginning in the 1990s, during the years of the “special period,” new clothing became too expensive for most people to buy.
-So when the government began importing recycled clothing from Panama and other counties, Ana’s shop took on a new specialty: creating new designs that could be made from old clothes.
+So when the government began importing recycled clothing from Panama and other countries, Ana’s shop took on a new specialty: creating new designs that could be made from old clothes.

 “We didn’t go to school for this,” Ana tells me, “but we learned from experience.
 We are all creative; we are all designers.
 So we share ideas.
 Does this work?
 Does that work?
 We figure it out together and that’s how we create.”
 The shop’s 18 women make clothing of all kinds but their focus is clothes for children and babies, along with uniforms for doctors and nurses.

 From Ana’s shop, I walk a few blocks and stop at the home of Nereyda Esquivel Blanco.
 Out front, her brother waits for customers at his shoeshine stand.
 Nereyda, 65, sits just inside, crocheting a flower broche while her granddaughter watches.
-She’s been sewing and making things since she was 12, she says, using recycled materials and old clothes to create clothing, toys and dolls and help support her daughter and four grandchildren.
+She’s been sewing and making things since she was 12, she says, using recycled materials and old clothes to create clothing, toys, and dolls, and help support her daughter and four grandchildren.

 “It makes me happy making something new from something that was thrown away,” she says.